neuefische/wd-flipped-classroom-curriculum/sessions/backend-create/README.md

 ### Connecting the `JokeForm` to your `POST` API Route

-- Explain that we plan to mutate the jokes state we receive in the `JokeList` component.
+- Explain that we plan to mutate the jokes state.
 - Quickly remind the students about what mutating a state means:
   - We are changing the content of a state, e.g., adding an item to a list.
   - Each element in our app that uses this state needs to be updated to reflect this change.